aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-ranges/_index.md

 ﻿---
-title: Working with Ranges – Aspose.Words for Python via .NET
+title: Working with Ranges in Python
 articleTitle: Working with Ranges
 linktitle: Working with Ranges
 description: "Work with ranges in a document using python."